haskell/cabal/Cabal/doc/file-format-changelog.rst

     the candidate file's extension, rather than requiring strict equality (e.g., previously ``*.html`` did not match ``foo.en.html``, but now it does).

+* License fields use identifiers from SPDX License List version @3.2 2018-07-10@